learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 Add a filtering step to retain only words included in a list of stop words.

 Stop words can be useful for recognizing the style of an author.
 Removing stop words can be useful in recognizing the topic of a document.
-For stop word removal, we use the `RDD.filter(func)` again with a lambda function that uses a list of stop words to extract the key-value pairs for only the words that are present in the stop word list.
+For stop word removal, we use `RDD.filter(func)` again with a lambda function that uses a list of stop words to extract the key-value pairs for only the words that are present in the stop word list.
 Use a simple list like the one shown below:

 > ['', 'the','a','in','of','on','at','for','by','I','you','me']